-Here are 5 tips to beat the “darkness” when daylight savings ends!
+Here are 5 tips to beat the darkness of short winter days!

 Yes, you heard right.
-According to an article by ABC News, it might not be the best choice for your body to utilize that extra hour of sleep.
+According to an article by ABC News, it might not be the best choice for your body to utilize that extra hour of sleep when daylight savings ends.
 Everyone’s body has a 24 hour sleep-wake cycle.
 This cycle is started and re-started by a signal: sunlight.
 When our sleep-wake and light-dark cycles don’t line up (ie/ sleeping past sunrise), we end up feeling tired, grumpy, and out of sync – either the next day or later on in the week.